Cholangiocarcinoma

 Cholangiocarcinoma, also known as bile duct cancer, is a type of cancer that forms in the bile ducts.
 Symptoms of cholangiocarcinoma may include abdominal pain, yellowish skin, weight loss, generalized itching, and fever.
 Light colored stool or dark urine may also occur.
 Other biliary tract cancers include gallbladder cancer and cancer of the ampulla of Vater.

 Risk factors for cholangiocarcinoma include primary sclerosing cholangitis (an inflammatory disease of the bile ducts), ulcerative colitis, cirrhosis, hepatitis C, hepatitis B, infection with certain liver flukes, and some congenital liver malformations.
 Most people have no identifiable risk factors.
 The diagnosis is suspected based on a combination of blood tests, medical imaging, endoscopy, and sometimes surgical exploration.
 The disease is confirmed by examination of cells from the tumor under a microscope.
 It is typically an adenocarcinoma (a cancer that forms glands or secretes mucin).

 Cholangiocarcinoma is typically incurable at diagnosis, which is why early detection is ideal.
 In these cases palliative treatments may include surgical resection, chemotherapy, radiation therapy, and stenting procedures.
 In about a third of cases involving the common bile duct and, less commonly, with other locations, the tumor can be completely removed by surgery, offering a chance of a cure.
 Even when surgical removal is successful, chemotherapy and radiation therapy are generally recommended.
 In some instances, surgery may include a liver transplantation.
-Even when surgery is successful, the 5-year survival probability is typically less than 50%.
+Even when surgery is successful, the five-year survival probability is typically less than 50%.

 Cholangiocarcinoma is rare in the Western world, with estimates of it occurring in 0.5–2 people per 100,000 per year.
 Rates are higher in Southeast Asia where liver flukes are common.
 Rates in parts of Thailand are 60 per 100,000 per year.
 It typically occurs in people in their 70s, and in the 40s for those with primary sclerosing cholangitis.
 Rates of cholangiocarcinoma within the liver in the Western world have increased.

 Signs and symptoms

-Yellowing of the skin (jaundice) and eyes (scleral icterus).
+Yellowing of the skin (jaundice) and eyes (conjunctival icterus).

 The most common physical indications of cholangiocarcinoma are abnormal liver function tests, jaundice (yellowing of the eyes and skin occurring when bile ducts are blocked by tumor), abdominal pain (30–50%), generalized itching (66%), weight loss (30–50%), fever (up to 20%), and changes in the color of stool or urine.
 To some extent, the symptoms depend upon the location of the tumor: people with cholangiocarcinoma in the extrahepatic bile ducts (outside the liver) are more likely to have jaundice, while those with tumors of the bile ducts within the liver more often have pain without jaundice.

-Blood tests of liver function in people with cholangiocarcinoma often reveal a so-called "obstructive picture", with elevated bilirubin, alkaline phosphatase, and gamma glutamyl transferase levels, and relatively normal transaminase levels.
+Blood liver function tests in people with cholangiocarcinoma often reveal a so-called "obstructive picture", with elevated bilirubin, alkaline phosphatase, and gamma-glutamyltransferase levels, and relatively normal transaminase levels.
 Such laboratory findings suggest obstruction of the bile ducts, rather than inflammation or infection of the liver parenchyma, as the primary cause of the jaundice.